smesi36/Lvl5-Mission-1/README.md

 To get a local copy up and running, follow the steps below.

 <h3 id="prerequisites">Prerequisites</h3>

+**Important:** This project requires a Microsoft Azure account with a properly configured Custom Vision resource.
+You'll need to:
+1. Create a Custom Vision project in the Azure portal
+2. Train a model with vehicle images for detecting trucks, SUVs, sedans, and identifying Mercedes and Toyota brands
+3. Publish your model to get the prediction endpoint URL and key for the .env file

 You'll need [Node.js](http://nodejs.org/) and npm installed: